Conanyedo/ft_server/README.md

 # Ft_server

 This project aims to create a web server using Nginx, and run multiple services: Wordpress, phpMyAdmin, and a SQL database.
-The server is deployed on Docker.
+The server is deployed on Docker whale.

 # Building, running and cleaning up containers